fournip1/JPAFBOARD/README.md

 ## How to use the board?
 ### Music library features
-You can start with an empty directory or with [this sample directory](/sample).

 On the top of the screen you will see the directory used by the board.
 You can change this default directory and point to an empty one that you created.

-Alternatively, If you do not want to start from scratch, you may download and extract the sample directory.
+Alternatively, if you do not want to start from scratch, you may download and extract [this sample directory](/installers/sample.zip).

 ## You are a developper
 There was a bug invoking modules **ormlite.core** et and **ormlite.jdbc** simultaneously.